 It may help if I explained that directly opposite the turning into Offord Road was a bus stop thronged with people and, behind them, the plate-glass windows of the local Sainsburys.
 There seemed nothing that could stop the car from ploughing into both.

 I ran after it.
 I’m no athlete but accomplished some sort of record.
 I managed to grab the door handle and, after being half dragged along for a few yards, opened it and threw myself in.
-Like a grizzled soldier in combat, good habits kicked in: before I knew it I was bump-starting the car as if nothing had happened.
-The whole incident had lasted perhaps 10 seconds.
+Like a grizzled soldier in combat, habit kicked in and before I knew it I was bump-starting the car as if nothing had happened.
+The whole incident had lasted perhaps 15 seconds.
 To me it seemed vastly longer and was replayed in my mind, in a horrible slow motion, countless times afterwards.
 As I turned in to the Caledonian Road I discovered that the hand brake was still partly engaged, which explained why I’d been able to catch it.
 It was probably the only part of the car that worked properly.

 You might think that a vehicle which didn’t like the cold would offer compensation by coping well with high temperatures.
 Nothing could be further from the truth.
 It would overheat in almost any circumstance, most spectacularly when the dial went from blue to red in about thirty seconds while I was driving up York Road.
 Familiar with this problem I kept a large bottle of water in the car and got out to fill up the radiator.
 What I’d forgotten – in fact, didn’t until that moment know – was that water in radiators is pressurised and so can be hotter than 100ºC.
 When the pressure is reduced the water turns to super-heated steam and roars out of the opening.
 It was a month before all the skin on my arms had grown back.